Press "Enter" to skip to content

 An angry customer still waiting for their C.P.S. games, and Chameleon claiming they’re not C.P.S. and that they only had an agreement for 3 games – when we know they advertised the entire catalogue.

 We’re back to the beginning of our story: C.P.S.
 Games moves to Lynthonia House in December 1982 and becomes Chameleon Computer Games in January 1983.
-Chameleon then claims that all sorts of issues prevented from delivering the orders received by C.P.S. – a transfer of liability that made no business sense in the first place.
+Chameleon then claims that all sorts of issues prevented them from delivering the orders received by C.P.S. – a transfer of liability that made no business sense in the first place.
 Still, Goulding describes his plan: 10 games, including 4 wargames!
 It would never come to pass of course.
-In April and May, Chameleon downsized to show only 3 games (King Arthur, Battle of the Bulge and Seawolf), and that’s the last ads they would publish.
+In April and May, Chameleon’s ads downsized to show only 3 games (King Arthur, Battle of the Bulge and Seawolf), and that’s the last ads they would publish.

 Did I make interesting decisions?
 The only decision I took about this game was “stop or encore” on trying to play it.